-As a DevOps engineer you will probably work in the team with other developers in an Agile world, such as Scrum.
-So, it is very important to know different parts of SDLC, as well as tools which are used there.
+As a DevOps engineer you will probably work in the team with other developers in some kind of a Agile world, such as Scrum.
+So, it is very important to know different parts of Software Development Lifecycle, as well as tools which are used there.

-In addition, it would be good to know how automation testing is working, as you will need to setup it in CI/CD way.
+In addition, it would be good to know how automation testing is working, as you will probably need to setup it in CI/CD way.